At a Glance

 The predicted salary is between 36000 - 60000 £ per year.

-They will deliver orthotic clinics with their own caseload of patients and provide advice to medical and nursing staff in the UHB on aspects of orthotic assessment, provision and management.
+Deliver orthotic clinics with your own caseload of patients and provide advice to medical and nursing staff in the UHB on aspects of orthotic assessment, provision and management.

 #J-18808-Ljbffr